Generic Name: daratumumab (DAR a TOOM ue mab)

 You should not be treated with daratumumab if you are allergic to it.

-To make sure daratumumab is safe for you, tell your doctor if you have:
+To make sure daratumumab is safe for you, tell your doctor if you have ever had:

 Using daratumumab during pregnancy could harm the unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant.
+Tell your doctor if you are pregnant or if you become pregnant while using daratumumab.
 Use effective birth control to prevent pregnancy while you are using this medicine and for at least 3 months after your last dose.

 It is not known whether daratumumab passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.